DreymaR/BigBagKbdTrixPKL/Layouts/Colemak/Cmk-eD-Heb/README.md

 - Alef on <kbd>A</kbd>, ayin on <kbd>E</kbd>.
 - Samekh on <kbd>O</kbd>, shin on <kbd>W</kbd> by shape and convention.
 Shin-dot on <kbd>Shift</kbd> + <kbd>O</kbd> / <kbd>W</kbd>.
 - On the ISO key, if you have that, there's shva/dagesh/rafe/meteg, but also see the DKs below.
     - Another tack is to comment out that key so it defaults to a Compose key.
-There are several Hebrew composes, as for Linux XKB.
+    - There are several Hebrew composes, as for Linux XKB.
+I've added a few more, including Yiddish yod-yod etc.
 <br>

 |![EPKL help image for Colemak-eD-Heb CAWS on an ISO board, unshifted state](./Cmk-eD-Heb_ISO_CurlAWideSym/state0.png)|